KK4TSS/Web_Serial_Lock/README.md

 # Serial Lock

-A lightweight JavaScript utility that ensures only **one browser tab** can talk to a serial device at a time.
+A lightweight JavaScript utility that ensures only **one browser tab** when you have more then one of the same app open can talk to a serial device at a time.
 Built with `BroadcastChannel` and `localStorage` — perfect for ham radio and Web Serial API applications.

 ## Features
 - Cross-tab ownership management